OrdnanceSurvey/osdatahub-js/README.md

 `osdatahub` is a JavaScript package from Ordnance Survey (OS) that makes it easier to interact with the OS Data Hub APIs.
 The package helps you get started with our data in GeoJSON format, and rapidly build prototypes, test new ideas, or collect  data for analyses.

 Ordnance Survey is the national mapping agency for Great Britain and produces a large variety of mapping and geospatial products.
-Much of OS's data is available via the [OS Data Hub](https://osdatahub.os.uk), a platform that hosts both free and premium data products. `osdatahub` provides a user-friendly way to interact with these data products.
+Much of OS' data is available via the [OS Data Hub](https://osdatahub.os.uk), a platform that hosts both free and premium data products. `osdatahub` provides a user-friendly way to interact with these data products.

 ## Supported APIs
-`osdatahub` supports the following Ordnance Survey APIs:
+`osdatahub` (JavaScript) supports the following Ordnance Survey APIs:

 - [x] OS Names API
 - [x] OS Places API